systembugtj/LockPattern/README.md

 - Supported IDE: Android Studio
 - _No run-time dependencies_
-- _Designed with developers in mind._ You can pick up a stranger and weird library like this one, then use it right away without worrying about it invading your own [preferences][SharedPreferences], or breaking your app resource names (or other libraries' resource names).
-Short answer: it uses a UUID for its preference file name, and a CRC-32 string to prefix its resource names (see [FAQs]).
+- _Designed with developers in mind._ You can pick up a stranger and weird library like this one, then use it right away without worrying about it invading your own [preferences][SharedPreferences], or breaking your app's resource names (or other libraries' resource names).
+Short
+  answer: it uses a UUID for its preference file name, and a CRC-32 string to prefix its resource names (see [FAQs]).
 - Designed for both _phones and tablets_
 - Stealth mode (invisible pattern)
 - Many built-in themes: